Why should I join Fusion and not X?

 Who does Fusion give their preferences to?

 Your preferences are your own!
-Changes to the preference regulations in the upper house mean that parties can no longer direct preferences to other candidates of their choosing, they can only recommend to voters how to preference other parties on the ballot.
-We typically provide these recommendations as how-to-vote cards before election day - in flyers and posted on our website.
+Changes to the preference regulations in the upper house mean parties can no longer direct preferences to candidates of their choosing — they can only recommend to voters how to preference other parties on the ballot.
+We typically provide these recommendations as how-to-vote cards before election day, in flyers and posted on our website.

-It's fair to say that we do not regard the current government as good or effective, and have created the party to provide voters with an alternative that reflects their views.
+It's fair to say we don't regard the current government as good or effective, and we created the party to give voters an alternative that reflects their views.

 For a one-minute rundown on how preferential votes are counted, see here.